West Overton, Pennsylvania

-West Overton is located approximately 40 mi southeast of Pittsburgh, in East Huntingdon Township, Westmoreland County, Pennsylvania, United States.
+West Overton is a historic village located approximately 40 mi southeast of Pittsburgh, in East Huntingdon Township, Westmoreland County, Pennsylvania, United States.
 It is on PA 819 between the towns of Mount Pleasant and Scottdale.
 Its latitude is 40.117N and its longitude is -79.564W.

-It has long been known as the birthplace of Henry Clay Frick, the industrialist and art collector, and the original site of distillery of his great-grandfather Henry Overholt and grandfather Abraham Overholt, the namesake of Old Overholt rye whiskey.
+Known as the birthplace of industrialist and art collector Henry Clay Frick, it is also the original site of the distillery founded by his great-grandfather, Henry Overholt, and later operated by his grandfather, Abraham Overholt.
+This distillery is famous for producing Old Overholt rye whiskey.